Pedro Flores (inventor)

 Pedro Edralin Flores (26 April 1896 – 3 January 1964) was a Filipino businessman and yo-yo maker who has been credited with popularizing yo-yos in the United States.
-He patented an innovation to yo-yos that used a loop instead of a knot around the axle, allowing for new tricks such as the ability to "sleep."
+He patented an innovation to yo-yos that used a loop instead of a knot around the axle, allowing for new tricks such as the ability to "sleep".

 Early history

 Pedro Flores was born in Vintar, Ilocos Norte, Philippines and came to the United States in 1915.
-He attended the High School of Commerce in San Francisco 1919-1920 and subsequently studied law at University of California, Berkeley and the Hastings College of Law in San Francisco.
-Flores dropped out of school and moved to Santa Barbara, California where he worked at odd jobs to make a living.
+He attended the High School of Commerce in San Francisco from 1919 to 1920, and subsequently studied law at University of California, Berkeley and the Hastings College of Law in San Francisco.
+Flores dropped out of school and moved to Santa Barbara, California, where he worked at odd jobs to make a living.